-Orlando has a variety of restaurants that offer entertainment for kids, from the world's largest McDonalds, to dinosaur discovery at the T-Rex Café.
+The combination of restaurants with play spaces gives parents a chance to enjoy a meal, while kids burn off energy.
+In fact, the person who invented the restaurant-with-playground concept deserves a medal.
+These Orlando restaurants offer entertainment for kids, from the world's largest McDonalds, to dinosaur discovery at the T-Rex Café.
 Keep reading to discover some of the Orlando restaurants with play spaces that are highly recommended by locals and tourists alike.

 Orlando Restaurants with Play Spaces for Kids to Let Loose

 Boxi Park is an open-air venue featuring a variety of food truck-style eateries.
 In addition to some amazing food options, guests can enjoy live entertainment and kids can play on the recently expanded playground.
-There’s also sand volleyball and a Barxi dog park, so bring your four-legged family member as well.
+There’s also sand volleyball and Barxi dog park, so bring your four-legged family member as well.

-This popular gaming attraction also has a full-service restaurant with an expansive menu, including a variety of kids' meal options.
+This popular gaming attraction has a full-service restaurant with an expansive menu, including a variety of kids' meal options.
 The game room features hundreds of interactive arcade games as well as virtual reality games.

 Open for breakfast through to dinner, this restaurant offers scenic views over the lake and indoor and outdoor dining options, as well as a covered outdoor playground for the kids.